Rates reflect cost of service

 When we propose changes to SAC or other fees we engage our customer communities.
-We hold stakeholder meetings and a public hearing, and give at least three months’ notice before we implement changes.
-We sometimes establish a task force or work group to explore issues and make recommendation(s) to the Council.
+We hold stakeholder meetings and a public hearing, and give notice of at least three months before we implement changes.
+We sometimes establish a community task force or work group to explore issues and make recommendation(s) to the Met Council.

-The Council has final approval of all recommendations.
+The Met Council has final approval of all recommendations.